junaidrao47/ReactNative-Guide-/Project-setup/text/textGuide.md

 By following these detailed guidelines and best practices, you will be able to create well-styled, performant, and maintainable text components suitable for production-grade React Native applications.
 ```

-This markdown file includes detailed explanations of the `Text` component, its styling, best practices for production environments, and additional considerations.
-Save it to document your approach to using the `Text` component in React Native.